Scheduled MonumentsEnglandNapoleonic Barracks 480m south-west of Foxhole Farm, Cuckmere Haven

 What is Napoleonic Barracks 480m south-west of Foxhole Farm, Cuckmere Haven?

-Napoleonic Barracks 480m south-west of Foxhole Farm, Cuckmere Haven is a military installation dating from the Napoleonic Wars period.
+Napoleonic Barracks 480m south-west of Foxhole Farm, Cuckmere Haven is a military installation constructed during the Napoleonic Wars to defend the Sussex coast against the threat of French invasion.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002201.

 Who is responsible for protecting Napoleonic Barracks 480m south-west of Foxhole Farm, Cuckmere Haven?